smart-edge-open/ido-specs/doc/reference-architectures/Smartedge-Open-Experience-Kit-Near-Edge.md

 Intel® is a leader in the move to edge computing.
 The company has championed the development of the multi-access edge computing (MEC) standard and has fostered an ecosystem of hundreds of network functions software and services providers with solutions for edge computing.
 This technology innovation and ecosystem help with the challenges of building, testing, onboarding and managing the life cycle of services deployed various edge locations e.g., on a customer premises and network edge locations.

-The Converged Edge Reference Architecture (Smart Edge Open Experience Kit) platform expands the cloud native platform in order to unify and converge networking, media and analytics workloads across various edge locations.
+The Converged Edge Reference Architecture (Intel® Smart Edge Open Experience Kit) platform expands the cloud native platform in order to unify and converge networking, media and analytics workloads across various edge locations.
 The resulting platform simplifies workload convergence at the edge and adds base station density to wireless networks (see Figure 1).
-The Smart Edge Open Experience Kit platform abstracts network complexity and streamlines the solution go-to-market process from development to deployment, enabling solution providers to consume, deploy, and scale their services to offer new value to their customers.
-This reference architecture provides more detail on how to design, build and deploy Smart Edge Open Experience Kit Near Edge systems.
+The Intel® Smart Edge Open Experience Kit platform abstracts network complexity and streamlines the solution go-to-market process from development to deployment, enabling solution providers to consume, deploy, and scale their services to offer new value to their customers.
+This reference architecture provides more detail on how to design, build and deploy Intel® Smart Edge Open Near Edge systems.

 ![Converged workloads](smartedge-open-experience-kit-near-edge-images/image-20200826-122458.png)